 I went with this morph for more healing after it ends, and it's great when you're low on resources- very cheap ult all things considered, the ulti regen morph is good if you feel you want more uptime for it.
 Great to use in heavy healing phases as well.

-Because this build does not run a cleanse like ritual for Templars- you may need to slot PVP Purge depending on the content, or you can get rings and weapons of Stendarrs
+Because this build does not run a passive cleanse like ritual for Templars- you may need to slot PVP Purge depending on the content, or you can get rings and weapons of Curse Eater

-to help with passive cleansing.
+to help with passive cleansing (recommended weapons/jewelery and morphing them to robust if you do use this option, but I highly recommend Efficient Purge and getting comfortable with using it).
 It all depends on who you are running with and what is needed for your group, and what you are comfortable with.
 The Efficient purge morph is sustainable enough to use in content however.
+You can also use Earthgore in content for a more passive purge proc if you do not need an active purge for the content you are doing.

 Gear and weapons: options, play style, and radials discussed